In this comparison, I break down the differences between two new but highly acclaimed brands in the cookware and cutlery business: Made In and Misen.

 Kitchen Knife Offerings

 Misen has a wider variety of knives to choose from compared to Made In.
-There are five styles, and each can be purchased separately or come as a part of three sets.
+There are six styles, and each can be purchased separately or come as a part of three sets.

 Only Made In allows you to personalize its knives by engraving a message into the blade—a perfect gift for someone who loves to cook.